Spirited, curious, active, and sweet – these are only a few adjectives to describe the Havanese breed – the national dog breed of Cuba.

 Temperament

-Generally, Havanese dogs are friendly, playful, and sweet.
+Generally, these dogs are friendly, playful, and sweet.
 They are usually easily trained, as they are alert to commands and very intelligent.

-These pups are great with children and are even friendly to strangers; that is why they make great family pets.
+These pups are great with children and are even friendly to strangers; that is why they make a great family dog or a therapy dog.

 They are usually not aggressive or shy.
 If a dog behaves this way, this is typically a sign of sickness or poor treatment.

-Also, you should keep in mind that these dogs demand a lot of attention, and, if ignored for a long time, they turn into troublemakers.
+Also, you should keep in mind that these dogs demand a lot of attention, and if ignored for a long time, they turn into troublemakers and suffer from separation anxiety.

-Although they are considered a toy dog, they are active and want to be kept busy, so this breed is ideal for people who spend a lot of time at home.
+Although they are considered a toy breed, they are active and want to be kept busy, so they are ideal for people who spend a lot of time at home.

 Socialization